tdubon/gen_images_CycleGAN/README.md

+# Generative Adversarial Network for Images

+This is an implementation of the CycleGAN model that was defined in <a href = https://arxiv.org/abs/1703.10593> Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks </a> and described by "Hands On Generative AI with Python and TensorFlow2" Joseph Babcock and Raghav Bali.

+The original code is available on <a href="https://github.com/PacktPublishing/Hands-On-Generative-AI-with-Python-and-TensorFlow-2.git"> Github </a>.
+The code found in this repo is adapted to use with the <a href="https://www.kaggle.com/datasets/eduardo4jesus/stanford-cars-dataset?resource=download"> Stanford Cars Dataset </a>.

 # gen_images_CycleGAN
 Implementation of a CycleGAN, where 2 generators and 2 discriminators are created.
 Two images are fed into two generators whose outputs are used to train a discriminator.